Table of Contents

 - Some anti-viral drugs are available by prescription only; see your health care provider to see if any of these are right for you.

-- The influenza (flu) vaccine is recommended each year for HIV+ people since pneumonia often occurs as a complication of the flu
+- The influenza (flu) vaccine is recommended each year for people living with HIV since pneumonia often occurs as a complication of the flu

 TB often occurs as a lung infection, but can affect almost any organ of the body.
 Mycobacterium tuberculosis, the bacterium that causes TB, can spread when a person with active TB disease coughs, sneezes or spits.
 Tiny droplets of fluid from the lungs are carried in the air and can be inhaled by someone nearby.

 In healthy people, the immune system can usually prevent the bacteria from causing symptoms of TB (active disease).
-In HIV+ people, the bacteria may get out of control, resulting in active disease with symptoms.
+In people living with HIV, the bacteria may get out of control, resulting in active disease with symptoms.
 TB and HIV make each other worse.
-Worldwide, TB is the leading cause of death in HIV+ people.
+Worldwide, TB is the leading cause of death in people living with HIV.
 For more information on TB, please see our article on Tuberculosis.

 - Lymphocytic interstitial pneumonitis (LIP)